mindfulbits/canifish/README.md

 - Error handling for network issues
 - Multiple CORS proxy fallbacks for API access
 - Demo data mode when live API is unavailable
+- Progressive web app manifest with favicons and platform icons for better installability

 ## CORS Issues & Solutions